Box2D 3.1.0

 b2MassData massData = b2Body_GetMassData(myBodyId);

-Get the rotational inertia of the body, typically in kg*m^2.
+Get the mass of the body, usually in kilograms.

 Get the center of mass position of the body in local space.